-Representation is key for remote hearings in family law cases following concerns raised in a new report about their use and our similar experience of the complex issues raised for divorce and family law hearings conducted remotely.
+Representation is key during the pandemic where more courts offer remote hearings.
+In family law cases, following concerns raised in a new report about their use (and our similar experience), there are complex issues raised for divorce and family law hearings conducted remotely.

 A report by the Nuffield Family Justice Observatory into the affect of remote hearings, following the introductions of measures as a result of COVID-19 raised a number of significant concerns.